psaxioti/OpenTRIM/README.md

 On **Linux** the project can be built and installed with `cmake`.

 The `Eigen` and `HDF5` libraries are needed for building.
-For the GUI component the `Qt` libraries and the `Qwt` plotting library are also needed.
+For the GUI component the `Qt5` libraries and the `Qwt6` plotting library are also needed.

 Install them with
 ```bash